Thursday, March 11, 2010

 Thursday, December 3, 2009

 Anyway, visually, there is nothing bad to say about his movies.
 They are beautiful, and the Earth is, time and again, destroyed with an unprecedented grace.
 The guy gets better at it every time, I swear.
-Me likes them pretty color pictures, uh-huh 1!:P~@.
+Me likes them pretty color pictures, uh-huh !!1 :P~@.
 2012 is no exception and looks like a million bucks.
-In fact, it looks like many millions of bucks undoubtedly spent on all the eye-candy that's so abundant in this movie; the visual effects are just stunning, and it really is worth going to the theater just to watch the gorgeous raging imagery pound the shit out of everything and everyone on a big-ass screen.
+Come to think of it, 2012 looks like many millions of bucks undoubtedly spent on all the eye-candy that's so abundant in this movie; the visual effects are just stunning, and it really is worth going to the theater just to watch the gorgeous raging imagery pound the shit out of everything and everyone on a big-ass screen.
 This in IMAX would be insane, but hell.

 The thing is, 2012, like Emmerich's other "wee!-lets-just-nuke-Earth" movies, has a single tiny little bit of a flaw that just spoils it for me, shiny pictures and everything.
 Movie makers tend to regularly overlook this little detail; for some reason, they think that it's inconsequential and that people who watch the movie don't care about it, really, and that all they want to see is the action, as if said movie makers were just shooting a cheap porn flick for a bunch of non-discriminating jerk-offs.